Need help? We've got answers.

-All color additives required to be listed by the FDA fall into two main categories:
+Yes!
+Mica Powders are considered color additives required to be listed/apporved by the FDA in one of the two main categories below:

-Since our pigment powders are obtained from mineral sources, they are FDA approved but not subject to batch certification requirements.
-However, they comply with the requirements stated in the FDA regulations 21 CFR 73.
+Since mica powders are obtained from mineral sources, they are FDA approved but not subject to batch certification requirements.
+However, they comply with the requirements stated in the FDA regulations 21 CFR 73 for makeup purposes.
 MEYSPRING pigments are primarily composed of natural Mica, with Titanium Dioxide or Iron Oxide as coating materials.
-All three ingredients are FDA approved for makeup purposes.
+All three ingredients are FDA approved for cosmetic grade.

-No, MEYSPRING mica powder pigments are all pearlescent pigments that create a very sparkly finish with metallic tones.
+No, MEYSPRING mica powder pigments are all shimmery pigments that create a very sparkly finish with metallic tones.

 Is mica powder flammable?

-No, all our mica powders can withstand heat up to 1250°F.
+No, mica-based pigments are not flammable.
+All MEYSPRING mica powders can withstand heat up to 1250°F.

 Is Mica Powder vegan?

 Yes.
-All MEYSPRING pigments are 100% vegan and non-toxic as they are a natural mineral-based product.
+All MEYSPRING pigments are 100% vegan, skin safe, and non-toxic as they are a 100% mineral-based products.